Jill Wagner

 Jill Suzanne Wagner (born January 13, 1979) is an American actress and television personality.
 She was the on-field host for the ABC game show Wipeout from 2008 to 2011 and again from 2013 to 2014, briefly leaving during the fifth season in 2012.
 Since then, Wagner has starred in several made-for-television films for the Hallmark Channel, Hallmark Movies & Mysteries, and Great American Family.
-She stars as Bobby in the Paramount+ spy series Special Ops: Lioness (2023).
+She stars as Bobby in the Paramount+ spy series Lioness (2023–present).

 Early life and education

 Wagner was born in Winston-Salem, North Carolina.
 She was raised primarily by her father, David Wagner, a U.S. Marine, and her grandmother.
 She attended Ledford Senior High School in Wallburg, North Carolina.
 She went to North Carolina State University, graduating in 2001 with a bachelor's degree in business management.
 During her teens, she trained at Barbizon Modeling and Acting School in Raleigh.